ebaauw/homebridge-hue/README.md

 - Install homebridge following the instructions on [GitHub](https://github.com/nfarina/homebridge#installation).
 For me, this installs homebridge version 0.4.19 to `/usr/local/lib/node_modules`.
 Make sure to create a `config.json` in `~/.homebridge`, as described;
 - Install the homebridge-hue plugin through `sudo npm install -g homebridge-hue@latest`;
 - Edit `~/.homebridge/config.json` and add the `Hue` platform provided by homebridge-hue, see **Configuration** below;
 - Run homebridge-hue for the first time, press the link button on (each of) your bridge(s), and note the bridgeid/username pair for each bridge in the log output.
-Edit `config.json` to include these, see **8.
-Configuration** below.
+Edit `config.json` to include these, see **Configuration** below.

 Once homebridge is up and running with the homebridge-hue plugin, you might want to daemonise it and start it automatically on login or system boot.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for more info how to do that on MacOS or on a Raspberri Pi.